Seed Library

 • Items should be pest-free and healthy.

-• Items can be potted or bare root.
+• Items can be cuttings, potted or bare root.
 Bare root items should be wrapped to contain soil—the library has newspaper available.

 • Have fun!